kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Transition to Forecasting

-Customer behavior unfolds over time.
+Customer behavior unfolds over time
-Time introduces structure.
+Time introduces structure
 Next we examine forecasting

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.